Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 0.9.9 was released on 16th December 2014 and has been installed on all routegadget.co.uk sites.
-Recent important changes:
+Version 1.0.0 was released on 19th January 2015 and has been installed on all routegadget.co.uk sites.
+The version number makes it sound important, but it just came naturally after 0.9.9, so this really isn't a big update.
+The main changes are:

-* Results now include positions if you create the event using the RG2 manager.
+* Control codes now sent to Splitsbrowser so that the "race graph" functionality works better.
-* You can now save links to display a particular course or route.
-The address in the address bar now includes the event number as well as a list of all courses and routes on display.
-You can copy this link and use it to link directly to your own route.
+* Replay updated for events which are created with defined courses but no results.

-* Problems with dropdown selection menus not working properly (especially on Chrome on Android or OS X) are now fixed.
+I would recommend using the RG2 manager to set up events rather than the original Routegadget Java version.
+This will give you some extra functionality (such as positions in the results), and it is also a lot easier to get the controls aligned.

 ## User Guide and Introductory Videos